glag2/glag2-Internship-Case-2024-DEC/README.md

 # Internship-Case-2024-DEC (BMW)

-This project was designed to demonstrate my expertise in data science, with a focus on automotive e-commerce analytics, as part of my journey toward securing an internship at BMW.
+This project was designed to demonstrate my expertise in data science, with a focus on automotive e-commerce analytics, as part of my journey toward trying to secure an internship at BMW.

 Below, I’ve included the most insightful charts below, highlighting important aspects of the dataset.